27 March 2024

 Then in perusing Andy Clark's latest book The Experience Machine, which posits the brain as a prediction engine, constantly engaging with sensory input both consciously and unconsciously to enable action, he concludes with some material about what he refers to as 'honest' placebos:

-Honest placebos appear to work by activating subterranean expectations through superficial indicators of reliability and efficacy such as good packaging and professional presentation (foil and blister packs, familiar fond, size and uniformity of the pills, and so on).
+Honest placebos appear to work by activating subterranean expectations through superficial indicators of reliability and efficacy such as good packaging and professional presentation (foil and blister packs, familiar font, size and uniformity of the pills, and so on).
 This is because - as we have seen - the bulk of the brain's prediction empire is nonconscious.

 Clark reviews a number of other findings in his 'Hacking the Prediction Machine' chapter, and in a sense concludes: